trevonerd/image-gallery/README.md

 -   See a [LIVE DEMO](https://lm-image-gallery.herokuapp.com).
 -   See [CHANGELOG.md](CHANGELOG.md) for major/breaking updates.
--   Visit [Storybook page](URL) to list the components used in this project.
+-   Visit [this Storybook page](https://storybook-lm-image-gallery.netlify.app/) to see the components used in this project.